Blackwoods Gin: History

-Blackwood distillery was a Scottish distiller founded in July 2002 with the aim of building Shetland's first Scotch whisky distillery run by Caroline Whitfield.
-Products included Muckle Flugga whisky, Jago's cream liqueur and Blackwoods gin and vodka.
 In May 2008, the company went into administration, but a new company, Catfirth Ltd, was established to continue the whisky business and took over the remaining stocks of whisky.
-The stocks of the vodka and gin brands were sold to a company called Blavod Extreme Spirits.
-In 2013, word of further funding came through, with a promise that a distillery will open soon after but by 2015 that had not happened.
+The stocks of the vodka and gin brands were sold to a company called Blavod Extreme Spirits (who would become Distil PLC in 2014), and the original company was forced into liquidation.
+In 2013, word of further funding was suggested, with the company promising that a distillery would open soon after but by 2015 no further work had been done on the site.